 And in this mass of confusion came the first video of The Change.
 Somewhere in Russia, a group of people had gathered together in an apartment to help each other stay awake.
 They were filming – the translator explained – last messages for their families.
 Then, in a corner, an old, frail woman fell asleep.
 They went to wake her only to see her skin become fluid and her body shrink even more.
 A few seconds later a young Chinese girl lay before them.

 The camera whipped around to see several people running from the apartment.
 After about a minute of arguing between those who remained, the girl was shaken awake.
 She opened her eyes and talked to them, in Russian.
 According to the translators, this young Chinese girl knew everything the old, Russian woman had known.

 For hours, Derrick and Carol watched the news and talked with her mother.
 But eventually, her mother’s phone died, and they were left alone.
 They sat on their couch watching the world end; holding each other and drinking cup after cup of coffee.

-If you’re curious, you can find “The Future is Coming” on Kindle.
+If you are at all curious, you can find “The Only Certainty” on Kindle.